cloudfoundry/summit-training-classes/basics/site/content/labs/pushing.md

 In this exercise, you will deploy an app to Cloud Foundry.

+## Get the code

+We'll be working with applications that have already been written and are available on GitHub.

+* Clone the apps repository with `git clone https://github.com/EngineerBetter/training-zero-to-hero.git`

+All paths in these exercises assume that you're in the `training-zero-to-hero` directory.

 ## Push my app

 Be sure you are logged in and targeting your org/space.